sophgo/tpu_compiler/externals/README.md

 CViTek developed and maintained projects that are used by mlir-tpu.

-Right now, all of them rely on manually build.
+Right now, all of them rely on manually build, except backend.

+Backend project rely on llvm (Debug, format, etc.), support tree build only.

-Should consider change to tree build later.
+Should update all projects to support tree build later.

 ## python_tools